10xly/zerosurge/README.md

 <sup><sub><i>(i apologize for the terrible logo.)</i></sub></sup>

-> The fastest zero utility library on the internet.
+> The best zero utility library on the internet.

 Tired of painstakingly trying to find the character 0 on your keyboard and then pushing the button, or don't remember how to use the number zero in JavaScript?
 Well, this library is the new way to zero.
 ZeroSurge.js is the future!